Supporting information for Professional Doctorates

 Course Director: Dr Richard Simmons – firstname.lastname@example.org

-Our Applied Social Research Doctorate is designed to transform the way you think as a professional.
+Our Doctor of Applied Social Research is designed to transform the way you think as a professional.
 It makes sure you can make a powerful impact in your field.

 If you're an experienced professional who wants to advance your expertise and broaden your career opportunities, this course is an ideal match.
 From the outset, you'll gain high-quality research skills that can be applied in the workplace and refined through access to seminars and advanced training opportunities.
 You'll also benefit from the guidance of our expert staff and your interaction with fellow professionals and executives from a range of social science backgrounds.